 My goal is not to convince anyone to buy my tea.
 In fact, there are a lot of people who I think should not buy my tea.
 Perhaps those who already have enough tea to last a lifetime and don’t need anymore.
 My goal is only to educate people about tea and make them aware of the existence of this business.
 That way, if they do decide to buy tea in the future, they have the option of supporting my vision.

-Whenever I talk to the wonderful people that grow the tea in my shop, I always try to approach our interactions first on the basis of compassion, and second on the basis of business.
-I do not speak with them skeptically under the mindset that they are trying to rip me off.
-Instead, I try to empathize with them and understand that their hard work deserves fair compensation.
+Whenever I talk to the people that grow the tea in my shop, I always try to approach our interactions first on the basis of compassion, and second on the basis of business.
+I try to empathize with them and understand that their hard work deserves fair compensation.
 I trust that they are proud of the tea they offer us.
 And if they suggest a fair price for a tea that I love, then I am happy to move forward.

 They are the ones that do all the hard work and therefore they are the ones that deserve all the acknowledgement.
-That is why their photos are often featured on my packaging, and why 10% of the profit from their tea is returned back to them.
+That is why their photos are featured on this site, and why 10% of the profit from their tea is returned back to them.

 Tea prices are rising, and that’s a good thing.
 That means the people making it are being paid higher wages, and their quality of life is improving.
 We should be celebrating the distribution of wealth, not lamenting it.